cyberway/cyberway.documentation/devportal/system_contracts/cyber.domain_contract.md

 ```
 Parameters:
 `bidder` — an account name which bids at the action;
 `name` — a domain name (a string value in accordance with the requirements) on which the bid is done;
 `bid` — a structure value that specifies the bid.

 To perform this action the `cyber.domain` smart contract account should have the rights of the `bidder` account.
 If a bid with a bigger value appears at the auction, the bid with a smaller value is returned to the `bidder` account.
-The refunds are made automatically by internal calling `biddmrefund` from `biddomain`..
+The refunds are made automatically by internal calling `biddmrefund` from `biddomain`.

 ### The biddmrefund action
 The action `biddmrefund` is used to return a bid which was made at the auction to purchase a domain name if a higher bid is made for the same domain name.
 The action has the following form: